waseem-medhat/blog/content/posts/video-how-to-get-ahead-of-99-of-developers-right-now.md

 +++
-title = 'Video: How To Get Ahead of 99% Of Developers RIGHT NOW' date = 2024-01-26T19:45:33+02:00 draft = false tags = ['Learning', 'Jobs']
+title = '[Video] How To Get Ahead of 99% Of Developers RIGHT NOW' date = 2024-01-26T19:45:33+02:00 draft = false tags = ['Learning', 'Jobs']